avaneesh/coursera_getdata-030/README.md

 Here I provide a script that works on raw data provided by following portal:
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+### How to run
+To run this script, put it in a directory where you download the original data - 'UCI HAR Dataset'
+Then simply source it -
+> source(run_analysis.R)

+It may take few seconds to complete the execution.
+Once completed, in the same directory it will create a new file named - **tidy_data_mean.txt**

 ### How script works
 Steps:
 1. Reading data from source (txt files).